 Cranes may be a necessary tool for construction workers, but that doesn’t make them any less dangerous, even when they are used on a daily basis.
 A defective crane, a negligent operator, a distracted worker – each of these scenarios can lead to severe injuries or tragic death.
-At Larry Pitt & Associates, our team of experienced Philadelphia workers’ compensation lawyers can help if you or your loved one was catastrophically injured in a construction site accident involving a crane.
+At Larry Pitt & Associates, P.C., our team of experienced workers’ compensation lawyers can help if you or your loved one was catastrophically injured or killed in a construction site accident involving a crane.
 We are here to answer your questions and to help guide you through the process of collecting the benefits you need after a serious worksite injury.

 How Do People Get Hurt by Cranes?